 - Rated M for Manly: It isn't clear if his predecessors practiced the same but he definitely runs House Tarly with the A Real Man Is a Killer mentality, which is the main reason why he disowned the bookworm Non-Action Guy Sam and forced him into joining the Night's Watch.

 - Sour Supporter: As the Histories and Lore of seasons 6 and 7 show, he was this to House Tyrell.
-He continued to serve because House Tarly "Knows [its] place", but he seemed to heavily dislike them due to their ancestors just giving up against Aegon, surrendering Highgarden without a fight.
+He continued to serve because the sons of House Tarly "Know [their] place", but he seemed to heavily dislike them due to their ancestors just giving up against Aegon, surrendering Highgarden without a fight.
 This goes against his warrior's mentality, as he believed that they shouldn't have simply bent knee to a foreign conqueror.
 He's also shown to hate the current generation Tyrells due to defying his Stay in the Kitchen worldview.
 In House Tyrell, the women are the political masterminds while the men follow their orders, the opposite of what he believes.

 - The Starscream: Although he has reservations about backstabbing House Tyrell, Jaime convinces Randyll by promising to make him new Warden of the South.
 Tarly assists the Lannisters in sacking Highgarden.